 The 9Arches Experience

+One standout accommodation is 9Arches, a restored 18th-century manor house in the village of Venda Nova near Vila Nova de Poiares.
+Popular with wellness travelers, retreat groups, hikers, and visitors exploring Central Portugal, the property combines historic Portuguese architecture with modern comforts including a heated swimming pool, sauna, steam bath, gardens, and wellness programming.
 With 9Arches as your base, you’re not just visiting; you’re stepping into a piece of Portugal’s living heritage.
 Back at 9Arches, days are made for unwinding—lounging by the heated pool, enjoying a massage or foot detox, or sipping wine beneath the estate’s iconic nine arches.
 In summer, you might stumble into Bikini Day pool gatherings; in spring, perhaps a blues concert or a classical recital.
 Every event here reflects the property’s ethos: blending Portuguese tradition with warm hospitality.

 Why This Place Stays With You